jusspatel/News/README.md

 # E - NewsPaper
-A newspaper application with several categories and news feeds.
+<b>A newspaper application with several categories and news feeds.<b>

 # Installation
 First of all go to the releases section ,then :